Indian Armed Forces: British India (1857 to 1947)

 A mountain artillery crew from the British Indian Army demonstrating assembly of the RML 2.5 inch Mountain Gun, c.
 1895.

 The Royal Indian Navy was first established by the British while much of India was under the control of the East India Company.
 In 1892, it became a maritime component as the Royal Indian Marine (RIM).

-During World War I the Indian Army contributed a number of divisions and independent brigades to the European, Mediterranean and Middle Eastern theatres of war.
-One million Indian troops served overseas; 62,000 died and another 67,000 were wounded.
+During World War I, the Indian Army contributed several divisions and independent brigades to the European, Mediterranean, and Middle Eastern theatres of war.
+One million Indian troops served overseas; 62,000 died, and another 67,000 were wounded.
 In total, 74,187 Indian soldiers died during the war.
 It fought against the German Empire in German East Africa and on the Western Front.
-Indian divisions were also sent to Egypt, Gallipoli and nearly 700,000 served in Mesopotamia against the Ottoman Empire.
+Indian divisions were also sent to Egypt, Gallipoli, and nearly 700,000 served in Mesopotamia against the Ottoman Empire.

+A Hindi Recruitment Poster encouraging Indian men to join the army during World War I. The text translates to "This soldier is defending India.
+He is defending his home and family.
+The best way to help your family is to enlist in the military."

 Humber armoured cars of 10th Indian Division move forward in Italy, 22 July 1944.

-Following WWI, the Indian Armed Forces underwent significant transformation.
+Following WWI, the Indian Armed Forces underwent a significant transformation.
 In 1928, Engineer Sub-lieutenant D. N. Mukherji became the first Indian to receive a commission in the Royal Indian Marine.
 In 1932, the Indian Air Force was established as an auxiliary air force within RAF India; two years later, the RIM was upgraded to the status of a naval service as the Royal Indian Navy (RIN).

-Though the gradual "Indianisation" of the officer corps began after WWI, at the outbreak of war in 1939, there were no Indian flag, general or air officers in the armed services.
+Though the gradual "Indianisation" of the officer corps began after WWI, at the outbreak of war in 1939, there were no Indian flag, general, or air officers in the armed services.
 The highest-ranking Indian officers were those serving in the non-combatant Indian Medical Service, who held no rank higher than colonel; in the regular Indian Army, there were no Indian officers above the rank of major.
 The Royal Indian Navy had no Indian senior line officers and only a single Indian senior engineer officer, while the Indian Air Force had no Indian senior officers in 1939, with the highest-ranking Indian air force officer a flight lieutenant.